babylonchain/staking-indexer/doc/metrics.md

 ## Stats

-* `startBtcHeight`: The BTC height at which the indexer starts scanning
+* `startBtcHeight`: The BTC height from which the indexer starts scanning

 * `lastProcessedBtcHeight`: Last processed BTC height

-* `lastFoundStakingTx`: The info of the last found staking transaction including block height, transaction id, staker public key, staking value, staking time, and finality provider public key
+* `lastFoundStakingTx`: The info of the last found staking transaction

-* `lastFoundUnbondingTx`: The info of the last found unbonding transaction including block height, transaction id, and staking transaction id
+* `lastFoundUnbondingTx`: The info of the last found unbonding transaction

-* `lastFoundWithdrawTxFromStaking`: The info of the last found withdraw transaction from staking including block height, transaction id, and staking transaction id
+* `lastFoundWithdrawTxFromStaking`: The info of the last found withdrawal transaction spending a previous staking transaction

-* `lastFoundWithdrawTxFromUnbonding`: The info of the last found withdraw transaction from unbonding including block height, transaction id, unbonding transaction id, and staking transaction id
+* `lastFoundWithdrawTxFromUnbonding`: The info of the last found withdrawal transaction spending a previous unbonding transaction

 * `totalStakingTxs`: Total number of staking transactions

 * `totalUnbondingTxs`: Total number of unbonding transactions

-* `totalWithdrawTxsFromStaking`: Total number of withdraw transactions from staking path
+* `totalWithdrawTxsFromStaking`: Total number of withdrawal transactions from the staking path

-* `totalWithdrawTxsFromUnbonding`: Total number of withdraw transactions from unbonding path
+* `totalWithdrawTxsFromUnbonding`: Total number of withdrawal transactions from the unbonding path

 ## Alerts

+The following alerts indicate systematic errors are happening and the service operator should take actions of checking other components or the global parameters.

-* `failedProcessingStakingTxsCounter`: Total number of failed staking txs during processing
+* `failedProcessingStakingTxsCounter`: Total number of failures when processing valid staking transactions

-* `failedCheckingUnbondingTxsCounter`: Total number of failed unbonding txs during checking
+* `failedVerifyingUnbondingTxsCounter`: Total number of failures when verifying unbonding txs

-* `failedProcessingUnbondingTxsCounter`: Total number of failed unbonding txs during processing
+* `failedProcessingUnbondingTxsCounter`: Total number of failures when processing valid unbonding transactions

-* `failedProcessingWithdrawTxsFromStakingCounter`: Total number of failed withdraw txs from staking during processing
+* `failedProcessingWithdrawTxsFromStakingCounter`: Total number of failures when processing valid withdrawal transactions from staking

-* `failedProcessingWithdrawTxsFromUnbondingCounter`: Total number of failed withdraw txs from unbonding during processing
+* `failedProcessingWithdrawTxsFromUnbondingCounter`: Total number of failures when processing valid withdrawal transactions from unbonding

 * `irregularTxsFromStakingCounter`: Total number of irregular transactions that spend a staking tx

-* `irregularTxsFromUnbondingCounter`: Total number of irregular transactions that spend a unbonding tx
+* `irregularTxsFromUnbondingCounter`: Total number of irregular transactions that spend an unbonding tx

 * `invalidUnbondingTxsCounter`: Total number of invalid unbonding transactions